SlashDB/js-slashdb/README.md

     popUp: true
   }
-}                                                                     // configuration object to initialize the SlashDB client const sdbClient = new SlashDBClient();                                // create a SlashDB client to connect to a SlashDB instance sdbClient.login();                                                    // login to host SlashDB server
+}                                                                     // configuration object to initialize the SlashDB client const sdbClient = new SlashDBClient(sdbConfig);                                // create a SlashDB client to connect to a SlashDB instance sdbClient.login();                                                    // login to host SlashDB server
 ```